 In this box, that appears when clicking on the >> button in the previous box, additional options can be modified, though the values in this box should be modified only if the server side has not been configured with standard values.

-If the Endian UTM Appliance can access the Internet only through an upstream HTTP proxy, it can still be used as an OpenVPN client in a Gateway-to-Gateway setup, but the TCP protocol for OpenVPN must be selected on both sides and fill in the HTTP proxy account information in the text fields:
+If the Endian UTM Appliance can access the Internet only through an upstream HTTP proxy, it can still be used as an OpenVPN client in a Gateway-to-Gateway setup, but the TCP protocol for OpenVPN must be selected on both sides.
+Moreover, the account information for the HTTP upstream proxy must be provided in the text fields:

 Once the connection has been configured, a new box at the bottom of the page will appear, called TLS authentication, from which to upload a TLS key file to be used for the connection.
 These options are available:

 The second possibility to add an account is to directly import the profile from an OpenVPN Access Server: In this case, the following information must be provided:

 Note that the Endian UTM Appliance only supports XML-RPC configuration of the OpenVPN Access Server, therefore a URL input here has the form: https://<SERVERNAME>/RPC2.

 The IPsec page contains two tabs (IPsec and L2TP), that allow to set up and configure the IPsec tunnels and to enable the L2TP support, respectively.